Academic Catalog

 ACCT 49300 Tax Accounting (NLA)

-Introductory course in taxation covering structure of present tax law; bases for income tax computations; and concepts of gross income, adjusted gross income, deductions, exemptions, and credits.
-Emphasis is on tax questions and problems relating to individuals.
-A student may not receive credit for both this course and ACCT 31100.
-Prerequisites: ACCT 22500; junior standing.
+Introduction to the present structure of tax law in the United States; basis for income tax computations; concepts of gross income, adjusted gross income, deductions, exemptions, credits, and Form 1040 and various schedules.
+Emphasis on tax issues and problems relating to individual taxpayers.
+Prerequisites: ACCT 22500 or ACCT 22700.
 (F,Y)

 ACCT 49400 Advanced Tax Accounting (NLA)